roman-milk/roman-milk.github.io/how-high-a-price-another-view.md

  "Why?"
 Early asked.

  "As a witness that you didn't do any harm to her after you confronted her?"
 Wells asked.
-Report_Story #2